CEI-lab/ECE3400-2017-teamAlpha/docs/lab4.md

 - Download the radio library and install with the Arduino IDE. https://github.com/maniacbug/RF24
 - Download the GettingStarted example from the lab4 course repository.
-- Soldering two radio headers.
+- We skippped soldering two radio headers as there were already complete versions in the lab.
 - Found two radios.
 - Found two Arduinos.
 - Plugged the radios into the Arduinos along with the 3.3V wire.